flogy/gatsby-mdx-tts/README.md

 ## Contribute 🦸

 Contributions are more than welcome!
 I would love to see text-to-speech becoming a thing in the already very accessible Gatsby ecosystem.
-If agree and would like to join me on this mission it would be awesome to get in touch! 😊
+If you agree with this and would like to join me on this mission it would be awesome to get in touch! 😊

 Please feel free to create, comment and of course solve some of the issues.
 To get started you can also go for the easier issues marked with the `good first issue` label if you like.